A Compression test is a good way to measure the condition of the rings, cylinders, and valves.

 If your engine is running rough or is lacking power consider doing a compression test.

-- You should have a warm engine, the ignition disabled, and all spark plugs removed.
+- Start with a warm engine, the ignition and fuel disabled, and all spark plugs removed.

 - In addition always wear protective clothing and gloves while working around a hot engine.